shanestaret/MachineLearningSim/README.md

 ## **GIFs**

 #### Showing a playthrough of multiple games until the computer is successful.
-Notice how I am constantly clicking the "Play Again" button and that the computer changes what it does each play based on what moves it learned were successful in the previous games.
+I am constantly clicking the "Play Again" button and that the computer changes what it does each play based on what moves it learned were successful in the previous games.
+The GIF's quality is awful, but if you look closely, you can see that the pixels right below the grid keep changing because the moves are different each game.
+At first, they are completely random.
+But towards the end, the computer begins to figure out the right moves and the moves become more similar later on in the GIF.
 ![GIF of multiple playthroughs until a success](https://media.giphy.com/media/Yll4E2zaj1f5IZnNz9/giphy.gif)